scrapy/scrapy/sites/scrapy.org/docs/sources/tutorial/tutorial3.rst

 * An extractor (*extract*), which, as you may imagine, extracts the data from the XPath nodes you provide, and returns it in a list.
 * *Delist*, which joins the list that the previous adaptor returned into a string.
   This adaptor itself is a class, and this is due to the fact that you must specify which delimiter will join the list.
 That's why we put an instance to this adaptor in the list.
+* *strip*, which (as you may imagine), does the same as the python strings strip method.
+Cleans up extra spaces before and after the provided string.

 In this case, we used the same adaptors for every attribute, because we're practically doing nothing to the data, just extracting it.
 But there might be situations were certain attributes are handled different than others (in fact, it *will* happen once you scrape more complicated sites with more complicated data).